nasa/WellClear/README.md

 Detect and AvoID Alerting Logic for Unmanned Systems
 ========

-This repository include a prototype implementation written in Java and C++ of *DAIDALUS* (Detect and Aovid Alerting Logic for Unmanned Systems).
+This repository includes a prototype implementation written in Java and C++ of *DAIDALUS* (Detect and Aovid Alerting Logic for Unmanned Systems).
 *DAIDALUS* is a reference implementation of a detect and avoid concept intended to support the integration of Unmanned Aircraft Systems into civil airspace.
-The includes definitions in Matlab of a family of well-clear violation volumes.
+The repository also includes definitions in Matlab of a family of well-clear violation volumes.

 DAIDALUS is the Detect and Avoid reference implementation of the RTCA SC-228 MOPS.
 The current software release implements the Detect and